This is a compilation of several blogs that I had on another website.

 Return of Erdély and Felvidék to Hungary

 Both, the ranklist and the officers record (that is kept in the military archives) regarding Miklosy state that he received the Erdély (Transylvania) medal.
-This is shown with the sign of an encircled E. The medal was in the estate too but to my own surprise there was this paper that states he received the Military Merit Medal for the action in Felvidék (Southern Hungary) but he has not been awarded the corresponding medal for actual participation in that action in Felvidék.
+This is shown with the sign of an encircled E. The medal was in the estate too but to my own surprise there was this paper that states he received a commendation for merit (on paper, not a medal) for the action in Felvidék (Southern Hungary) but he has not been awarded the corresponding medal for actual participation in that action in Felvidék.

-So a separate Medal for Merit regarding that action but no medal for the participation – did he do staff prepatory work?
+So a separate commendation for merit regarding that action but no medal for the participation – did he do staff prepatory work?
 It will be impossible to tell what is the story here I am afraid.

 Commander of the 32nd HIR – Eastern Front 1942-43